 - Lemon wedges

 Lift the lobsters out of the water with tongs and drain in a colander.
 Place underside up on a work surface and, grasping firmly, split the tails lengthwise with a large knife.
 Drain off the excess liquid.
 Serve with melted butter and lemon wedges.
-(Note: Lobsters must be kept alive until they are cooked because their flesh begins to deteriorate soon after they die or are killed.
-Some experts recommend numbing the lobsters first by placing them in the freezer for about 10 minutes before cooking.)

 Recommended wine pairings: This dish may seem simple, but its rich flavors will be drawn out by a similarly buttery wine.
 For this pairing, we like a rich California Chardonnay, with one of our favorites being a 2012 Marmont.